 The CSUDH Fab Lab has a variety of innovated equipment that is currently expanding.
 We hope to provide the most modern equipment for students to learn and expand their knowledge.
 While utilizing the equipment students learn about its operation.
 Below you can find the most current equipment in our Fab Lab.

-Also known as additive manufacturing (AM), refers to processes used to create a three-dimensional object in which layers of material are formed under computer control to create an object.
+The 3D printing also known as additive manufacturing (AM), refers to processes used to create a three-dimensional object in which layers of material are formed under computer control to create an object.

 Computer Numerical Controlled Milling is a machining process similar to both drilling and cutting, and able to achieve many of the operations performed by cutting and drilling machines.